ajalt/clikt/docs/utilities.md

 ## Input Prompts

-Options can [prompt for values automatically][prompting-for-input], but you can also do so manually with [`prompt`][prompt].
+Options can [prompt for values automatically][prompting-for-input], but you can also do so manually by using Mordant's prompt functionality directly.
 By default, it accepts any input string, but you can also pass in a conversion function.
-If the conversion raises a [`UsageError`][UsageError], the prompt will ask the user to enter a different value.
+If the conversion returns a `ConversionResult.Invalid`, the prompt will ask the user to enter a different value.

 === "Example"
     ```kotlin
-    val input = prompt("Enter a number") {
+    val input = terminal.prompt("Enter a number") {
         it.toIntOrNull()
             ?.let { ConversionResult.Valid(it) }
             ?: ConversionResult.Invalid("$it is not a valid integer")